webpy/webpy.github.com/docs/0.3/tutorial.md

 **Note:** Before you can start using a database, make sure you have the appropriate database library installed.
 For MySQL databases, use [MySQLdb](http://sourceforge.net/project/showfiles.php?group_id=22307) and for Postgres use [psycopg2](http://initd.org/pub/software/psycopg/).

-First you need to create a database object.
+First you need to create a database object on the file code.py, after the url object.

     db = web.database(dbn='postgres', user='username', pw='password', db='dbname')